 Your support helps the uOttawa Brain and Mind Research Institute (uOBMRI) : launch groundbreaking, innovative initiatives, examples include:

 - Integrated Parkinson’s Care Network: This network will serve patients by offering them one place where they will be treated for all aspects of their conditions, including dementia and depression.
 We will also conduct clinical care research on how to improve the lives of patients and carry out clinical trials and epidemiological studies on how to enhance the brain’s ability to protect and repair itself in Parkinson’s patients.

 - Encouraging Regeneration after Stroke: Regeneration holds enormous promise in the treatment of stroke, the third leading cause of death in Canada.
 The uOBMRI has a large team of researchers working on the brain’s post-stroke regenerative powers.
 This program is unique in the world – it will marry basic science with clinical care to find new ways to promote recovery and regeneration in the hours and days after a patient suffers a stroke.

-- The uOBMRI-CIG has drawn together community champions (survivors, caregivers, community providers) and leading concussion researchers/clinicians to focus on the growing and pressing needs of those struggling with concussions.
+- The uOBMRI-CAG has drawn together community champions (survivors, caregivers, community providers) and leading concussion researchers/clinicians to focus on the growing and pressing needs of those struggling with concussions.
 Major challenges for those suffering from concussion include timely access to appropriate care, predicting whether injury will lead to chronic impairment, and understanding optimal timing for engaging in/ resuming activities.
 By combining patient engagement, research and country-wide studies, our researchers are working to empower patients by increasing treatment resources and reducing wait times for clinical care.